 The Buddha told us, that although scientists, philosophers and religious scholars may have reached a good understanding about life and the universe, this realization is neither complete nor proper.
 Why?
-Although they have obtained some understanding, they are far from having freedom from worries, from ending their afflictions.
-They still indulge themselves in the Five Poisons of greed, anger, ignorance, arrogance and doubt.
-They remain mired in all the troubles of human relationships and are swayed by personal feelings.
+Although they have obtained some understanding, they are far from having freedom from anxiety, from ending their afflictions.
+They indulge themselves in the Five Poisons of greed, anger, ignorance, arrogance and doubt.
+They remain mired in all the troubles of human relafionships and are swayed by personal feelings.
 In other words, they are human.

-If a person has severed greed, anger, ignorance, arrogance, doubt and afflictions, it will be acknowledged that this person has attained the first level, that of Proper Enlightenment.
-He or she will be called an Arhat, similar to the initial academic degree in Buddhism.
+If a person has severed greed, anger, ignorance,

+arrogance, doubt and afflictions, the Buddha will acknowledge this person as having attained the first level, that of Proper Enlightenment.
+He or she will be called an Arhat, the initial academic degree in Buddhism.
 Arhats differ from Buddhas in the way that they use their mind.
 They use it in the same manner we do.
 The difference is that we still have afflictions while Arhats do not.